ashwintr303/hpsc-utils/doc/README.md

 	$ make sdk/deps/sysroot

-Then, load the sysroot into the shell environment (this needs to be done only once before you build the HPSC SDK for the first time):
+Re-load the environment to load the sysroot into the shell:

-        $ source sdk/bld/dep-env.sh
+        $ source env.sh

 #### Troubleshooting the sysroot